-The Guide will provide a starting point, inspiration and signposts to places of more information if you wish to delve deeper.
-It can also be used by those already on the sustainability journey, as a way of reviewing where you are going, and where you may look next.
+The Guide offers a starting point and signposts the route to more information if wishing to delve deeper.
+It can also be used by those already on the sustainability journey, as a means to review your direction and destination.

-This guide is supported by the United Nations Environment Programme (UNEP) and the Global Universities Partnership on Environment and Sustainability (GUPES).
+Supporting the guide is the United Nations Environment Programme (UNEP) and the Global Universities Partnership on Environment and Sustainability (GUPES).

-The Guide is structured around the categories outlined in the Sustainability Leadership Scorecard.
-Each section is designed to be a starting point, a quick read to introduce you to the area, covering:
+The Guide is structured around the categories outlined in the Sustainability Leadership Scorecard:

-Before reading each section, take a moment to pause and reflect on the following questions.
-Capture your ideas on paper before you start reading the section.
+Before reading each section, take a moment to pause and reflect on the following questions:

 Over the last 5 years, Blackpool and The Fylde College (B&FC) has taken on the challenge of integrating sustainability across every corporate department and curriculum area.